A rectangular swimming pool 10 ft wide by 20 ft long and of unifo... | Channels for Pearson+

 A rectangular swimming pool 10 ft wide by 20 ft long and of uniform depth is being filled with water.

-c.
-At what rate is the water level rising if the pool is filled at a rate of 10ft³/min?
+b.
+At what rate is the volume of the water increasing if the water level is rising at 1/4ft/min.

 Recommended similar problem, with video answer: